1989 Iranian supreme leader election: Nomination of Ali Khamenei

-After Golpaygani's vote did not meet the threshold, for the second attempt Ali Khamenei was considered and was chosen as the Supreme Leader.
+After Golpaygani's vote did not meet the threshold, for the second attempt Ali Khamenei was considered and was chosen as the supreme leader.
 The national press wrote that he was chosen with 60 votes in favor, and 14 votes against.
+Because Khamenei was not a Marja' which was a requirement in the Constitution, he was only elected as acting supreme leader.
 Ali Meshkini declared that he was chosen because of his close relations with Khomeini, and having played important roles both during the revolution and war, and due to his familiarity with social, economical and political issues; while Akbar Hashemi Rafsanjani claimed that Khomeini had wished on his deathbed that Khamenei succeed him.

+In July the constitutional referendum was passed and Khamenei was officially elected as the permanent supreme leader the following month with 60 votes out of the 64 members of the Assembly of Experts present.

+Analysis

 The details of the discussions regarding his nomination were kept a secret for decades.

-In 2008, excerpts of never-before-seen footage of the session was aired by the state-run Islamic Republic of Iran Broadcasting, showing that Akbar Hashemi Rafsanjani played a key role in persuading the assembly members to vote for Khamenei.
+In 2008, excerpts of never-before-seen footage of the session was aired by the state-run Islamic Republic of Iran Broadcasting, showing that Akbar Hashemi Rafsanjani played a key role in persuading members of the Assembly of Experts to vote for Khamenei.
+Rafsanjani declared that "The Imam said: Why [do you think] we don't have [anyone suitable]?
+Mr. Khamenei [is suitable]."
 According to the testimony of Rafsanjani in the session, Ayatollah Khomeini had in a meeting in March 1989 pointed that Khamenei would be a suitable successor for him, responding to remarks that no other candidate exists for succession after the dismissal of Montazeri.
 As a result, Rafsanjani was widely credited as a "kingmaker".

+Regardless of the fact that I do not truly deserve to occupy such a position, installing me as the caretaker has technical problems.
+[My] leadership would be formal [only on paper], not a real one.
+Well, based on the Constitution, I am not qualified for the job and, from a religious point of view, many of you [all clergy members of the Assembly of Experts] will not accept my words as those of a leader.
+What sort of leadership will this be?